About Len Levy

 Leonard S. Levy, Esq.Mediator ADR Services, Inc.

-Twenty One years ago, Len Levy began serving as a settlement officer, and nineteen years ago began mediating cases.
+Twenty Two years ago, Len Levy began serving as a settlement officer, and twenty zero years ago began mediating cases.
 Since that time he has successfully resolved a multitude of cases through mediation, many of them thought by the parties and their attorneys to be "unsettleable".

 Len is in great demand as a mediator because, in addition to proven mediation skills, he has extensive substantive experience in a number of areas which enhances his effectiveness as a mediator.
 Those areas include: